Addressing Misconceptions About The Dakota Access Pipeline

 - The Dakota Access Pipeline is not a threat to the Tribe's water supply or cultural sites.

-- The site where the Dakota Access Pipeline crosses the Missouri River is 70 miles from the new water supply inlet for the Standing Rock Sioux.
+- The site where the Dakota Access Pipeline crosses the Missouri River is about 70 miles from the new water supply inlet for the Standing Rock Sioux.

 - The Dakota Access is one of the most technologically advanced and safest pipelines ever built.
 It is entirely underground and exceeds federal safety requirements.